-- The syllabus and other course materials are posted online via UF's e-Learning system, using Canvas. - Students should send all written communications to the instructor directly, using the email address given above.
+- The syllabus and other course materials are posted online via UF's e-Learning system, using Canvas. - They Quiz and all exams are taken online, via Canvas, using online proctoring. - Students should send all written communications to the instructor directly, using the email address given above.